Not what you want?

 Check out my lists of Japanese Kanji Calligraphy Wall Scrolls and Old Korean Hanja Calligraphy Wall Scrolls.

-137 people have searched for Fear No Man in Chinese or Japanese in the past year.
+0 people have searched for Keep Your Feet on the Ground in Chinese or Japanese in the past year.

-Fear No Man was last searched for by someone else on Aug 9th, 2020
+Keep Your Feet on the Ground was last searched for by someone else on Feb 22nd, 2020